 The only picture of Kamiyah was a composite because she was abducted just hours after being born.
 Police were able to compile a few sketches of Williams.

 On Jan.
-13, 2017, police tracked down Williams, who was going under the name Alexis Manigo, in Walterboro, South Carolina.
+13, 2017, police tracked down Kamiyah, who was going under the name Alexis Manigo, in Walterboro, South Carolina.

 Police in Walterboro matched up the birthday of the missing girl with a different name and fraudulent documents.
 DNA tests confirmed that the girl was the missing newborn.